 On January 3, 2020, Shuhai Beijing entered into two equity transfer agreements (the "Transfer Agreements") with the President, and a Director of the Company.
-Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer their 51% and 49% ownership interest, respectively, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer their 51% and 49% ownership interest, respectively, in Guozhong Century (Beijing) Technology Ltd. ("Guohao Century") to Shuhai Beijing.
-Guozhong Times and Guohao Century were established for developing technology for electronic products, intelligence equipment and accessories, and providing software and information system consulting, installation and maintenance services.
-Guozhong Times commenced operations in January 2020, whereas Guohao Century has not yet commenced operation as of this report date.
+Pursuant to the Transfer Agreements, the Director and the President, each agreed, for no consideration, to (i) transfer their 51% and 49% respective ownership interests, in Guozhong Times (Beijing) Technology Ltd. ("Guozhong Times") to Shuhai Beijing; and (ii) transfer their 51% and 49% respective ownership interests, in Guohao Century (Beijing) Technology Ltd. ("Guohao Century") to Shuhai Beijing.
+Guozhong Times and Guohao Century were established to develop technology for electronic products, intelligence equipment and accessories, and provide software and information system consulting, installation and maintenance services.

 On January 7, 2020, Shuhai Beijing entered into another equity transfer agreement with the President, the same Director described above and an unrelated individual.
-Pursuant to this equity transfer agreement, the Director, the President and the unrelated each agreed to transfer their 51%, 16%, 33% ownership interests, respectively, in Guozhong Haoze (Beijing) Technology Ltd. ("Guozhong Haoze") to Shuhai Beijing for no consideration.
+Pursuant to this equity transfer agreement, the Director, the President and the unrelated individual each agreed to transfer their 51%, 16%, 33% ownership interests, in Guozhong Haoze (Beijing) Technology Ltd. ("Guozhong Haoze") to Shuhai Beijing for no consideration.
 Guozhong Haoze was formed to further develop and market the smart security system products.
-However, as of June 30, 2020, it has not commenced operations.